-In order to connect to Odyssey, you need a Research Computing account.
+In order to connect to the cluster, you need a Research Computing account.
 You can find information on requesting an account here.

 You will need an X11 environment to display X11-enabled apps like xstata and an SSH client.
 We recommend Xming and PuTTY, respectively.